 If you’re a beginner or a passive investor, you want a diversified portfolio so you can passively invest and not have to worry about it.
-If you’re not keeping your eye out on the market, you probably want to be a passive investor.
+Don’t want to keep your eye out on the market?
+You probably want to be a passive investor.
 If you’re in a low tax bracket, it might not be worth it for you to do tax loss harvesting manually.
-If you’re putting your money in Vanguard, you’d have to do your tax loss harvesting manually, vs having a robo-advisor do it for you.
+But if you’re putting your money in Vanguard, you’d have to do your tax loss harvesting manually, vs having a robo-advisor do it for you.

 There are two kinds of Vanguard funds, Admiral shares and Investor shares.
 Admiral shares are cheaper but require a $10,000 minimum for funds that try to match an benchmark (SP 500, money market funds, TIPs funds, etc).
 For actively managed funds where the portfolio manger picks out shares of stocks or bonds to invest in, Vanguard requires a minimum of $50,000, and $100,000 for sector specific funds (tech, healthcare, etc).

 Admiral shares are around 40 percent lower than their Investor shares.
 The funds are exactly the same, with Admiral shares having lower expense fees.
 Think of Admiral shares like Costco, where you buy things at wholesale prices.
 Same exact item, just in bulk.